jaffarkeikei/StudySphere/README.md

 **StudySphere** is distributed under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this software, provided that you retain the original license and copyright notices.

 ---
+## Acknowledgments

+Special thanks to the following people for their research and support:

+- Jack Wiebe
+- Jayden Chiola-Nakai
+- Jaffar Keikei
+- Klara Meng
+- Luna Zayed
+- Sophia de Uria
+- Suhyeon Yoo (For feedback)